 Sale to a trust:

-Once the new shareholder(s) is added, select the class of shares, record the number of shares being transferred, transaction date and hit Create.
+Once the new shareholder(s) is added, select the class of shares, record the number of shares being transferred, transaction date and select Create.

-The sales can be viewed on the Transactions page, within the transfer filter.
+The sales can be viewed on the Transactions tab by applying the transfer filter in the left column.
 It will be displayed as Sale of *number of shares* by *name of person or organisation being transferred from*.
 Selecting one of the sales will allow you to view who the shares were transferred to, under the transaction details as the receiving party.

 You can also view the change on the Overview page, the allocation of shares are displayed under top shareholding.

-To record the split of shares for a company, navigate to Overview -> I would like to…-> Split shares
+To record the split of shares for a company, navigate to Share register> I would like to…> Split shares

-Select share class, record split ratio, date of split and hit create.
+Select share class, record split ratio, date of split and select create.